gnmmarechal/corbenik-updater-re/README.md

 while keeping this tool free from unnecessary code.

 This app supports BGMs.
 One of the releases includes a BGM (and you can set a custom BGM by placing it at /corbenik-updater-re/resources/bgm.wav on both releases), to listen to it you need a DSP dump (you can use the DSP dumper by Rinnegatamante found at http://rinnegataman.it).
 You also need to change the setting for the BGM to play.
-You can do this by either creating a new file at /corbenik-updater-re/settings/usebgm or by hitting both L on the main menu and exiting/entering the app to apply the settings.
+You can do this by either creating a new file at /corbenik-updater-re/settings/usebgm or by hitting SELECT on the main menu and exiting/entering the app to apply the settings.

 ##Usage: